codacy-badger/twbotlib/README.md

 # twbotlib
-🔷 Unoffical twitch bot library written in Python3 🔷
+🐦 Unoffical library for twitch bots written in Python3 🤖

 # 🛠 Current library version is 0.0.1 🛠